IntersectMBO/cardano-node/doc/getting-started/install.md

     mkdir -p ~/.local/bin
     mv cabal ~/.local/bin/

-Verify that ~/.local/bin is in your PATH
+Verify that ~/.local/bin is in your PATH:

     echo $PATH